rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 	```bash
 	sudo /greengrass/ggc/core/greengrassd start
 	```
-	Verify that you see the Greengrass daemon start but seeing a response in the CLI of "Greengrass successfully started with PID: XXXX".
+	Verify that you see the Greengrass daemon start by seeing a response in the CLI of "Greengrass successfully started with PID: XXXX".

 4. Build and upload the AWS Lambda function named ```xilinx-hello-world```.